YujiMarutani/sovereign-ai-protocol/README.md

 Subsystems evolve.
 The OS persists.

+## 🔒 Node Status (Freeze Declaration)

-This subsystem node is considered structurally stable as of v1.0 and will not be retroactively revised.
+This conceptual subsystem node is considered structurally stable as of v1.0
+and will not be retroactively revised.

+Future developments will be published as new DOI‑anchored nodes within the DAISS framework.